The future of events looks different than it did before COVID-19.

 The Holyrood Events roadmap has a return to some in-person event from February 2022 onwards but for the majority of our 2021/2022 calendar to be delivered online.

 As we develop our plans and thinking, it’s important for us to understand how confident you are in returning to in-person events as we move out of lockdown.

-Our initial pulse survey ran from 25 June to 17 July and received 533 responses.
+Our pulse survey ran in June 2021 and received 604 responses.
 You can view the full survey results here.

 This FAQ will be updated regularly taking into account the responses to our survey and the current public health guidance and emerging research.
 If you have a question that isn’t answered below, please contact firstname.lastname@example.org.